 Superior home prices are not only among the most expensive in Colorado, but Superior real estate also consistently ranks among the most expensive in America.

 Superior is a very ethnically-diverse town.
 The people who call Superior home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Superior residents report their race to be White, followed by Asian.
-Important ancestries of people in Superior include Irish, English, Italian, and European.
+Important ancestries of people in Superior include German, Irish, English, European, and Italian.

 The most common language spoken in Superior is English.
-Other important languages spoken here include Chinese and Hindi.
+Other important languages spoken here include Chinese and Langs. of India.